This article covers:

 When School is in Session

 - For minors aged 14 and 15: They can work up to three hours daily on school days and eight hours on Saturday and Sunday, with work hours scheduled only between 7 a.m. and 7 p.m.
-Weekly work hours may not exceed 16.
+Weekly work hours must not exceed 16.

 - For minors aged 16 and 17: They can work up to four hours on school days and eight hours on Saturday and Sunday.
 Weekly work hours cannot exceed 48.
 Work hours may only be scheduled between 7 a.m. and 10 p.m.
-However, these hours can be extended till midnight on weekends or on a day before a school holiday.
+However, these hours can be extended until midnight on weekends or on a day before a school holiday.

 During Summer Break

 - For minors aged 14 and 15: They can work up to eight hours daily with work hours scheduled only between 7 a.m. and 7 p.m.
-Work hours may be extended till 9 p.m. from June 1st to Labor Day.
+Work hours may be extended until 9 p.m. from June 1st to Labor Day.
 Weekly work hours may not exceed 40.

 - For minors aged 16 and 17: They can work up to eight hours daily, with weekly work hours not exceeding 48.
 Work hours may only be scheduled between 5 a.m. and midnight.